-The Hornby students, their families, school staff, members of the community, and island guests have created the Exhibit by donating found specimens and by helping to raise the money to have them preserved for display.
+The Hornby students, their families, school staff, members of the community, and island guests created the Exhibit by donating found specimens and by helping to raise the money to have them preserved for display.
+We are currently maintaining the collection in storage containers, as it was previously located in the Hornby Island Community School which burned down in August 2018.
+Thus, the collection is not currently available to the public until it is reestablished in a new room.

-You will find the following displays in the Exhibit: Forest and Mineral, Fossil and Bone, Insect, Raptor and Small Birds, Beaver, Shell Catalogue, Tidal Creatures, Herring Life Cycle, and Shell Midden.
-The most recently developed displays are the Herring Cycle and the Shell Midden.
-Our new turkey vulture has also been popular and thought provoking addition.
-Most of our specimens are local to Hornby Island, but we also have an exotics display area.
-Our policy is to only accept animals who died from natural causes.
-We hope you enjoy this opportunity to see some of these creatures with whom we share our island that reflect the biodiversity of Hornby Island.
+The following displays have been part of the Exhibit: Forest and Mineral, Fossil and Bone, Insect, Raptor and Small Birds, Beaver, Shell Catalogue, Tidal Creatures, Herring Life Cycle, and Shell Midden.
+Most of the specimens are local to Hornby Island.
+Our policy is to only accept animals who died from natural causes into the collection.
+We hope to find a new home for the collection and once again share this opportunity to see some of these creatures with whom we share our island that reflect the biodiversity of Hornby Island.

 Spotted at the Centre – Art from our Visitors!